matecsaj/ebay_rest/README.md

 **A:** In the words of eBay, "Due to regulatory requirements applicable to our EU/UK sellers, for certain APIs, developers need to add digital signatures to the respective HTTP call".
 These calls are (currently) all calls in the Finances API, issueRefund in the Fulfillment API, and some calls in 'traditional' APIs not handled by ebay_rest.

 In order to use Digital Signatures, the API instance must be passed the parameter `digital_signatures` set to `True` at initialization.
-The optional parameter `key_pair` can also be set, as for application, user and header, to either the name of a `key_pairs` section or a dict.
+The optional parameter `key_pair` should also be set, as for application, user and header, to either the name of a `key_pairs` section (in the ebay_rest.json file) or a dict.
 An example using a dict parameter:
 ```
 # application, user and header set as in previous examples